joinpursuit/Pursuit-Core-iOS/lessons/unit1/functions-one/full-lesson.md

 **Practice**

 I have a string and I want to add an exclamation mark to the end.
-Use the function above to do that.
+Use the function addBang(to:).

 ```swift
 var myString = "Hello there"